mosra/corrade/README.md

 *corrade* (v.) - "To scrape together, to gather together from various sources"

-Corrade is multiplatform plugin management and utility library written in pure C++.
+Corrade is multiplatform plugin management and utility library written in C++11.
 Features:

  * Plugin management library with support for both static and dynamically loaded plugins, dependency handling and more